mvaganov/CmdLineAsteroids/notes.md

 ### voice
 Now keys are bound to functions during initialization.
 This example inlines the very simple functions, and takes advantage of the Note field to create more clarity in the code.
 I personally like this style of keybinding a lot.
-It feels like how rules of a boardgame are explained before the game starts.
+It feels like how rules of a board game are explained before the game starts.
 	It allows definitions of controls to happen closer other important context for those controls.

 Notice that the old code setting the input variable has been replaced with additions to the KeyInput queue.
 That old input variable is obsolete now, and removed.